vytenisu/npm-dts/README.md

 - **-t** - set tmp directory - used for storing some files during generation.
 Note that tool completely deletes this folder once finished.
 - **-c** - pass additional directives to _TSC_.
 Note that they are not validated or checked for suitability.

+## Integration into WebPack

+You would want to use "npm-dts-webpack-plugin" package instead.

 ## Integration into NPM scripts

 Example of how you could run dts generation automatically before every publish.